 St. Marys is a somewhat small city located in the state of Pennsylvania.
 With a population of 12,652 people and three constituent neighborhoods, St. Marys is the 82nd largest community in Pennsylvania.

-Because occupations involving physical labor dominate the local economy, St. Marys is generally considered to be a blue-collar town.
-44.90% of the St. Marys workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+St. Marys is a blue-collar town, with 42.11% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, St. Marys is a city of production and manufacturing workers, sales and office workers, and transportation and shipping workers.
-There are especially a lot of people living in St. Marys who work in office and administrative support (11.52%), sales jobs (7.03%), and management occupations (5.11%).
+There are especially a lot of people living in St. Marys who work in office and administrative support (12.50%), sales jobs (6.73%), and management occupations (6.24%).

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, St. Marys has relatively fewer families with younger children, and/or college students.
 Combined, this makes St. Marys a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The percentage of adults in St. Marys with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.50% of adults in St. Marys have a bachelor's degree or advanced degree.
+The education level of St. Marys citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.99% of adults 25 and older in St. Marys have a college degree.

 The most common language spoken in St. Marys is English.
 Other important languages spoken here include German and Indic languages.